cvlab-stonybrook/LearningToCountEverything/README.md

 ## Dataset download
 Validation and test sets can be found here: https://drive.google.com/file/d/1XDPeOOqavF1CTaOe3sLjFj-SByQwhxss/view?usp=sharing

+Place the unzipped image directory inside the data directory.

 Entire dataset will be released soon.

 ## Installation with Conda